Editor, United Nations University

 I met my Dutch husband in Israel and we have been living in Maastricht, the Netherlands, since April 1994.
-We have three children, a cat, three tortoises, six chickens and two aquariums full of fish.
+We have three children, one cat, three tortoises, sixteen chickens, five ducks and two aquariums full of fish.

 I work as an Editor/ Communications Officer at United Nations University-MERIT / Maastricht University and a freelance editor at Maastricht School of Management.

 I joined the team of PechaKucha Maastricht in December 2009 and greatly enjoy being part of the global PechaKucha community.

 From MechaKucha to PechaKucha!

 BY SUELI BRODIN

 ON JUN 24, 2015

 "PechaKucha embraces all the Mechakucha-jin of the world to come and share their ideas!"